Constant Association for Art and Media

 Routes + Routines

-Routes + Routines is a series of city walks; surprise visits to unexpected corners of Brussels.
-The project tests out various methods for diverting and changing routines, and as a result your experience of daily habits could possibly shift.
-Through treading on unknown territory, these performative explorations investigate rhythms, patterns, movements, circumstances and situations which make up our so called “normal” world.
+Routes + Routines was a series of city walks and surprise visits to unexpected corners of Brussels.
+The project tested out various methods for diverting and changing routines, and as a result your experience of daily habits could possibly shift.
+Through treading on unknown territory, these performative explorations investigated rhythms, patterns, movements, circumstances and situations which make up our so called "normal" world.

-The project Routes + Routines takes place in residential areas in Brussels.
-Through interventions, actions and presentations in public space, the project creates dialogs with the day-to-day reality of the street corner, roundabout or zebra-crossing.
-R + R looks at the relation between technology, geography, urban representation and visual imagination and investigates the city from inside out.
+The project Routes + Routines took place in residential areas in Brussels.
+Through interventions, actions and presentations in public space, the project created dialogs with the day-to-day reality of the street corner, roundabout or zebra-crossing.
+R + R looked at the relation between technology, geography, urban representation and visual imagination and investigated the city from inside out.

 The recent re-validation of Situationism has staged the city again as a platform for spectacles, unexpected situations and aesthetic coincidences, the city as a layered locus with unique live and logic, a chaotic post-industrial organism where functionalism and planning team up with historic remains and social marginality.